cow9000/Grayscale/README.md

 To run the program, you need to download the grayscale.py file located in the Src folder of this project.

-Once you have downloaded the file, open up the command line (cmd, powershell, etc) and go to the directory where grayscale.py is located.
+Once you have downloaded the file, open up the command line (cmd, powershell, etc) and navigate to the directory where grayscale.py is located (cd where/the/file/is).
 Then run this command to convert the images to grayscale.

 ```
 grayscale.py -d path/to/images